spedas/pyspedas-validation/README.md

 # pyspedas-validation
- Tools for validating the data products in pySPEDAS from IDL
+This repo contains tools for validating that the data products in pySPEDAS match those in IDL SPEDAS